naylin27/ARRIVESDKSampleApps/Android/Java/UserSessionApp/README.md

-# Android Sample App
+# User Session Sample App

+The ARRIVE SDK delivers reliable arrival prediction.
+Battle-tested by millions of customer arrivals in real world commerce, ARRIVE sends an accurate alert before arrival and gives you true visibility into customer ETA and dwell time.
+ARRIVE hooks easily into mobile commerce infrastructure and on-site apps or POS for notifications.
-This sample app demonstrates how to integrate Curbside SDK with an android app using the Java Programming Language.
+This sample app demonstrates how to integrate the ARRIVE SDK with an Android app using the Java Programming Language.
 Run the sample app on a device before doing a drive test.

 ### Prerequisites

-Register for an account at [ARRIVE dashboard](https://dashboard.curbside.com/) and log into ARRIVE dashboard.
+Register for an account at [ARRIVE dashboard](https://dashboard.curbside.com/) and sign in to the platform.
 Do the following:

 * Generate usage token
 * Create a site